akshuvo/bulk-import-media-from-url/readme.txt

 === Bulk Import Media From URL ===
 Contributors: addonmaster, mdshuvo
-Tags: media, bulk-import, bulk-media, import-from-url, import-image-from-url, bulk-import-media Requires at least: 4.0
+Tags: bulk-import, bulk-media, import-from-url, import-image-from-url, bulk-import-media Requires at least: 4.0
 Tested up to: 6.5
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Bulk Import Media From URL allows you to quickly and easily import media files (images, audio, video, pdf, zip, docs, etc) from URLs in bulk.

 == Description ==
 Bulk Import Media From URL is a WordPress plugin that allows you to quickly and easily import media files (images, audio, video, pdf, zip, docs, etc) from URLs in bulk.